 - RC Off-Road Racing – This website offers answers to frequently asked questions about off-road racing RC cars.
 Off-road RC cars are usually best suited for those at the intermediate and advanced levels.

-- Gas Powered RC Cars – This website is great for advanced users who are ready to move up to gas-powered hobby toys.
+- Gas Powered RC Cars – Great for advanced users who are ready to move up to gas-powered hobby toys.
 It provides specifications and reviews of some of the hottest electronic RC cars available.

 - Instructables – **This website has quite a few electronic projects for beginners.
 Examples include a ChapStick LED flashlight, a fruit clock, and how to use fans from an old personal computer to make miniature wind generators.